arrow back

 Regulatory requirements are often the best place to start—they force you to establish a basic database.
 But brands that stop there remain focused solely on compliance.
 The challenge is to use this constraint to build a competitive advantage.

-Step 3 — Take it a step further depending on your goal
+Step 3: Take it a step further depending on the goal

 Depending on what you want to do with the data, the collection process will vary: